stat4701/2014/_posts/2014-03-08-celene-project2.md

 1. More exploratory analyses<br>
 -> Filter out the non-email type cases<br>
 -> Figure out how to work with the dates in a meaningful way (just discovered `pandas.to_datetime()` function which works here)<br>
--> Splice by user ID field, so that I can do some comparisons between support case entries and account info (such as length of time as customer, # hosts, amount paying, etc.)
+-> Splice by user ID field, so that I can do some comparisons between support case entries and account info (such as length of time as customer, # hosts, amount paying, etc.)<br>
 -> Would be neat to get a measure of `importance` for our customers, assuming that the ones that write in the most with requests and bugs are the ones that depend on us most<br>
 2. Explore and learn how to use Bokeh and D3<br>